As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022 and updated at the club AGM 26th March 2023

 - For the avoidance of doubt all members of the Junior Tennis Committee shall be aged 18 or over.
 It is envisaged that the three additional Junior Tennis Committee members will be drawn from parents/carers/guardian of members of the Club’s junior squads or any senior member of the tennis section.

 - The Junior Tennis Committee shall meet a minimum of six times a year to discuss membership issues, team selection, fixtures, health & safety, development issues within the tennis program and any other issues relating to Junior Tennis.
 Three members of the Committee shall constitute a quorum.

 - The Junior Tennis Committee shall (as soon as is reasonably practicable) report any Child Welfare Issue to the Tennis Committee and Club Welfare Officer.

-This Code of Conduct, Constitution, was approved as part of the Cricket Section’s Annual General Meeting, held on Sunday 23rd January 2022 at 2pm and Tennis Section Rules were passed at an EGM of Highgate Cricket & Lawn Tennis Club held on 24th June 2012.
+This Code of Conduct, Constitution, was approved as part of the Cricket Section’s Annual General Meeting, held on Sunday 23rd January 2022 at 2pm and Tennis Section Rules were passed at an AGM of Highgate Cricket & Lawn Tennis Club held on 25th March 2018.